JC3P0/JavaWeather/README.md

 # JavaWeather

     - JavaWeather is a weather application built using JavaFX.
-It fetches and displays current weather data and a 5-day forecast for a specified location using the OpenWeatherMap API.
+    - It collects and displays current weather data and a 5-day forecast for a specified location using the OpenWeatherMap API.

 ## Features